cloudwego/sonic-rs/docs/performance.md

-# Some deatils of sonic-rs optimization
+# Some details of sonic-rs optimization

 This document will introduce some performance optimization details of sonic-rs (commit `631411b`).
 Here are four main sections of optimization: